Climate change and nature recovery

 The Climate Change Charter

 In order to lead by example, Swansea Council has signed an organisational Climate Change Charter.
 This is so we can build on and accelerate the good work that reduced our carbon emissions by 55% from 2010 levels.
-We hope to encourage our partner organisations and the public in committing to a net zero Swansea.
+We are working with key partners who have signed the Charter to deliver projects that will help Swansea meet our Net Zero 2050 target.
 Read more about our Climate Change Charter in detail here.

 We have an organisational target of a net zero Swansea Council by 2030.
 This means reducing and offsetting carbon emissions from the council's activities and estate.